 Dog Overheating?
 Know What to Look For

 Sometimes it’s challenging to tell when your dog is going through hell with overheating.
-However, a few telltale signs are perfect indications that a dog would appreciate some little cooling.
+However, a few telltale signs are perfect indications that a dog is starting to experience heat exhaustion and would appreciate some little cooling.
 Especially so, controlling their temperatures outdoors can be challenging since there are no AC air conditioners except car camping to help them out.
 These signs will tell you that your dog needs some cooling off.

 - Bright-Red Membranes – if your dog’s eyes and nasal membranes appear logged with blood such that they’re bright red, it’s apparent that they’re overheating and need your help.
 Normal membranes should be pink in color when blood flows through their veins normally.